 Summer has arrived, and that means a lot more free time for you and your child.
-Even with our way of life in the COVID-19 pandemic, one of the best ways to productively spend this time is by scheduling a pediatrics appointment to complete a yearly check-up.
+One of the best ways to productively spend this time is by scheduling a pediatrics appointment to complete a yearly check-up.
 Annual wellness exams are critical in maintaining the health and happiness of your child, and knocking these out at the beginning of the summer versus at the end avoids many potential problems.
-Also, our facilities have taken extreme precautions to keep our offices safe for patient visits.

 Still not convinced to schedule an early-summer pediatrics wellness visit?
 Check out these four main reasons the proactive approach is best:

 Just as with adults, monitoring your child’s health every year can help identify potential problems before they become severe.
 A general check-up examines all parts of your child’s health, and these annual visits could spot potential conditions before they begin to show symptoms.
 Doing so before a major vacation or during the hottest parts of the summer could alert you to problems that could make these summer months dangerous.
 The earlier the detection, the better when it comes to treatment for many illnesses and diseases!

 Taking your child to wellness visits instills a positive habit: regularly seeing a healthcare provider.
 It’s just as important for adults as it is for children to see their physicians for an annual visit to maintain optimal health.
 An excellent way to teach your kids this habit is to lead by example.
 As they see you prioritize this task, it will be an organic transition for your child to begin scheduling their own wellness visits once they are old enough.

 The earlier you schedule the appointment, the more quality time that your child will have to spend with the pediatrician and to build their relationship with him or her, versus squeezing an appointment in during the busy back-to-school season.